Your Learning Agreement

 language of teaching

-when does the course take place: please select your courses so that they are not all organized during the same teaching period.
+teaching periods: please select your courses so that they are not all organized during the same teaching period.
 Study year is divided into four periods.
-Autumn semester consists of 1st and 2nd period, spring semester consists of 3rd and 4th period.
+Autumn semester consists of periods I & II, spring semester consists of periods III & IV

 The courses at the University of Helsinki are offered on three levels (Basic, Intermediate or Subject and Advanced).
 Some courses require previous studies in the subject/discipline in question.
 The following terminology will help you to find out if the course is suitable for you:

 - Basic studies (or “perusopinnot” in Finnish, grundstudier in Swedish): Bachelor’s level courses, do not usually require previous studies in the subject.

 - Subject studies or Intermediate studies (or “aineopinnot” in Finnish, ämnesstudier in Swedish): Bachelor’s level courses, intermediate level, require some previous studies, mainly for 2nd or 3rd year students of the subject.

 - Advanced studies (or “syventävät opinnot” in Finnish, fördjupade studier in Swedish): Master’s level courses, for students who have completed a Bachelor’s degree or have the same level of knowledge.